Form 16 Part A and Part B Reconciliation for AY 2026-27

 | Income Tax Department - Tax Credit Mismatch FAQs | Open source |

-If Part B shows deduction proofs but Form 26AS has lower TDS than Part A, the taxpayer should resolve the TDS mismatch before claiming a refund.
+If Part B shows deduction proofs submitted to the employer but Form 26AS has lower TDS than Part A, resolve the TDS mismatch before claiming any refund.
+Do not assume the lower figure is wrong or the higher figure is right — verify with the employer and, if needed, ask for a corrected TDS return before filing.

 - Form 16 Part A